numbas/editor/docs/project/reference.rst

 The timeline shows all activity on exams or questions belonging to the question, as well as comments attached to the project itself.
 Timeline items belonging to each project you're a member of will also be shown in your personal timeline on the editor homepage.

-The cog icon at the top of the page takes you to the project's options page.
+The :guilabel:`Project settings` link at the top of the page takes you to the project's settings page.
 On this page you can change any of the project's settings or, if you're the project's owner and it isn't your personal workspace, delete it.